Himalayan Yoga Academy

 4. Relaxation

-Grounding and relaxing vata types is vital to maintaining healthy skin and hair, to preventing stress, and to revitalizing energy.
+Grounding and relaxing vata types are vital to maintaining healthy skin and hair, preventing stress, and revitalizing energy.
 It is so easy to get out of sorts, and being mindful of our body’s natural constitution helps us to restore the balance that leads to relaxation.
 When you are relaxed, you feel comfortable and content in your mind and body, and so this is an important benchmark for physical, mental, and spiritual balance.

 Abhyanga, body massage, is also important for relaxation.
 Whether using self-massage practices or pursuing a therapeutic massage, these practices, especially when enhanced with Ayurvedic oils and various heat sources, help remove excess vata that causes our stress.